pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 His point is more that Paul was an undergrad annoying George for a couple of years about semantic networks and the Pointrel system at the start, and so that may have indirectly prodded George to make great stuff in his own unique way.
-Wordnet in turn formed the basis of Simpli and then Google AdSense and so in turn spawned a huge industry (for good or bad).
+WordNet in turn formed the basis of Simpli and then Google AdSense and so in turn spawned a huge industry (for good or bad).
+But the roots there go back to Pointrel and even Forth.

-As Paul also wrote to the Open Virgle List ( http groups.google.com/group/openvirgle/msg/231e63e966e932df ) he does feel his work at least very slightly help inspired Wordnet in the sense of his enthusiastically talking to George a lot about networks of concepts for AI he wanted to put on a hard disk for a Commodore PET using Pointrel triads.
-That hard disk had eaten a document (a speech for an upcoming trip he thinks) that George was writing in his office on a deadline.
+As Paul also wrote to the Open Virgle List ( http groups.google.com/group/openvirgle/msg/231e63e966e932df ) he does feel his work at least very slightly help inspired Wordnet in the sense of his enthusiastically talking to George a lot about networks of concepts for AI he wanted to put on a hard disk for a Commodore PET using Pointrel "triads" (the term Paul used then instead of "triples").
+That hard disk had eaten a document (a speech for an upcoming trip Paul thinks) that George was writing in his office on a deadline.
 George was going to throw out the hard disk, he was so mad at it.
 But Paul asked for the hard disk to play with in the lab instead, and George let him have it.
 Paul says that file incident was the probably the only